Jithin-Varghese/c3-documentation/README.md

 <img src="https://github.com/Jithin-Varghese/c3-documentation/blob/master/images/csp-add-user-button.jpg"/>

 - Enter the mail address of the user to be added and check the box corresponding to the role you wish to assign and click on **SUBMIT**.
+For demonstration purpose, enter the following details:
+  * Email: **abc@xyz.com**
+  * check the **Tenant Admin** option

 <img src="https://github.com/Jithin-Varghese/c3-documentation/blob/master/images/csp-add-user-permission.jpg"/>